08/07/23 | Settlement Reached with Seaboard and Triumph

 YOUR RIGHTS AS AN EMPLOYEE

-Hagens Berman believes that employees at hundreds of red meat processing plants have been cheated in wages and benefits, and we intend to fight to recover their losses.
-When employers cooperate to stifle employee pay for the sake of their profits, workers always lose, and we’re here to challenge this illegal wage-fixing.
+Hagens Berman believes that employees at hundreds of red meat processing plants have been cheated in wages and benefits, and we intend to fight to recover their alleged losses.
+When employers cooperate to stifle employee pay for the sake of their profits, workers always lose, and we’re here to challenge what we believe is illegal wage-fixing.

 Under federal antitrust law, the Sherman Act, your wages as an employee are protected under law that prohibits agreements that stifle competition and lead to (in this case) lower wages within a single industry or area of work.